rnmourao/mcda-wpm/README.md

-# Decision Analysis using Weighted Product Model
+# Free Yourself from Indecision with Weighted Product Models
+## How companies and crazy data scientists use [Decision Analysis](https://www.investopedia.com/terms/d/decision-analysis.asp) to choose things

 As a friendly Data Scientist, coworkers always come to me with interesting problems to get some help.
 People ask me to create a model, a formula, a chart, something...to solve some quantitative problem.

-In the past six months, a recurring problem appeared for different people: how to decide on the best project, the best item, the best apartment among many alternatives, based on multiple criteria?
+In the past six months, a recurring problem appeared for different people: how to decide on the best project/campaign/item/apartment, among many alternatives, if you have to evaluate a lot of criteria?

 People may think I pick, without hesitation, some amazing Artificial Intelligence algorithm, a Deep Learning classifier, or even a Hill-climbing Ensemble Selection with Bootstrap Sampling.
-Yet, as Robert Browning said, "Well, less is more, Lucrezia".
+However, as Robert Browning said, ["Well, less is more, Lucrezia"](https://www.poetryfoundation.org/poems/43745/andrea-del-sarto).

-A Weighted Product Model (WPM) is a simple and popular technique to solve Multi-Criteria Decision Analysis problems.
+A [Weighted Product Model](https://www.wikiwand.com/en/Weighted_product_model) (WPM) is a simple and popular technique to solve Multi-Criteria Decision Analysis problems.
 It basically consists of multiply all attributes values to get a score.
 The higher, the better.

 As an example, look at the following table: